MuyanXie/Project-Catan/README.md

 # Project Catan
 ![CTS](Pictures/CTS.png)

 This project aims to promote an online room trading platform for the Catan Table games.
 Originally, within the game, the only trading mode is face-to-face instant trades.
-This platform tries to integrate more refined financial trading deals, such as Futures and Options, among the five resources: Lumber, Wool, Grain, Brick, Ore.
+This platform tries to integrate more refined financial trading deals, such as Futures, among the five resources: Lumber, Wool, Grain, Brick, Ore.

 First of all, this documnet will domenstrate how the website functions and the main usage of the platform.
 Also, this document describes the REST API implementations within the backend using Java __Spring Boot__ and H2 Database and provide the REST API for frontend development using __React.js__.

 To be noticed, the folder Project-Catan-API-Test-Collection contains the Postman collections file for the backend APIs; The folder Project-Catan-REST-API-Documentation provides an easy access to API documentations from the backend.

 Interested in joining this project?
 Email me at muyansamxie@gmail.com
+## Tech Stack:
+- __Java Spring Boot__
+- H2 Relational Database
+- __React.js__
+- HTML/CSS
+- JavaScript
+- __Docker__
+- __AWS EC2, S3, ELB, VPC and Cloudformation__ (for the server version, which is still under development)
+- Maven
+- Postman
+- Swagger
+- Git

 ## How does the Platform Work?
 Each player will first register.
 On the table of Catan a turn clock should be used to record the progress of turns of the game.
-We would use turn number as the Futures/Options execution date index and thus keeping track of current turn number is important.
+We would use turn number as the Futures execution date index and thus keeping track of current turn number is important.

 Next, within the platform, players are provided with an interface to post their __Abundance__, which is basically the items they are willing to sell/trade.
 The player could create or delete their Abundance at any time.
 Also, a real time interface is provided to show all the Abundances of all the players to give all the players a sense of distribution of resources on the table.
 A REST API is designed to fulfill the get, create and delete operation of the database for Abundance.

-At this point, as most players would have understood the rough abundance of recourses and willingness to trade of each player, they could initiate a __Futures__ or a __Options__ contract with the other player verbally.
+At this point, as most players would have understood the rough abundance of recourses and willingness to trade of each player, they could initiate a __Futures__ contract with the other player verbally.

 __Futures Contract__: Each contract consists of 9 elements: Contract ID, Initiator, Acceptor, Items from Initiator, Items from Acceptor, #Turn the Contract will be executed, Collateral from the Initiator, Collateral from the Acceptor, and Status of the Contract.
 Examples of Futures trade will be provided in the next section.

-__Options Contract__:

 __Contract Exchange and Update__:
 To perform contract exchange, the initiator of the contract will first post the contract to the platform.
 The platform will then check if the contract is valid.
 If the contract is valid, the contract request would be sent to the intended aceptor.
 The aceptor would then have the option to accept or reject the contract.
 If the contract is accepted, the contract would be updated to the database and the initiator and aceptor would be notified.
 If the contract is rejected, the contract would be deleted from the database and the initiator and aceptor would be notified.